 Rider preference and budget will dictate which safety stirrup is ideal for you.

-No matter which model you choose, start with correctly sized stirrups.
+No matter which model you choose, make sure you get the right size.
 Your safety stirrups should be one inch wider than your boot–the same as a regular pair of stirrups.

 Learn more in our article about How Safety Stirrups Work.